K12-Analytics-Engineering/edfi/tutorial.md

 ## Cloud SQL instance

 ### Create instance
-You now need to create your Cloud SQL instance running PostgreSQL.
+Next up you will create a PostgreSQL Cloud SQL instance.
 This is the Ed-Fi ODS.
 After the Cloud SQL instance is created, this script will also create the following empty databases:

 * EdFi_Admin
 * EdFi_Security